Chart Color Schemes

 Educational outcomes in Glenella fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Educational qualifications in Glenella trail regional benchmarks, with 21.6% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-Bachelor degrees are the most common at 15.7%, followed by postgraduate qualifications (3.9%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 39.2% of residents aged 15+ holding such qualifications - advanced diplomas at 9.6% and certificates at 29.6%.
-Educational participation is high, with 30.9% of residents currently enrolled in formal education.
+Glenella Trail's residents aged 15+ have a university degree attainment rate of 21.6%, compared to Australia's 30.4%.
+This indicates potential for educational development.
+Bachelor degrees are most common (15.7%), followed by postgraduate qualifications (3.9%) and graduate diplomas (2.0%).
+Vocational credentials are also prevalent, with 39.2% of residents holding them, including advanced diplomas (9.6%) and certificates (29.6%).

 Frequently Asked Questions - Education